“Khalifa Al-Husnia” sends food and medical aid to Sudan

-Under the directives of His Highness Sheikh Mohamed bin Zayed Al Nahyan, President of the State, may God protect him, and the follow-up of His Highness Sheikh Mansour bin Zayed Al Nahyan, Deputy Prime Minister, Minister of the Presidential Court, and Chairman of the Khalifa bin Zayed Al Nahyan Foundation for Humanitarian Works..
-The Khalifa bin Zayed Al Nahyan Humanitarian Foundation implemented relief Urgent food and medical aid to Sudan, containing 380 tons of basic foodstuffs and 4.5 tons of medicines, intended for the affected and displaced people in Darfur states.
+Under the directives of His Highness Sheikh Mohamed bin Zayed Al Nahyan, President of the State, and the follow-up of His Highness Sheikh Mansour bin Zayed Al Nahyan, Deputy Prime Minister and Minister of the Presidential Court and President of the Khalifa bin Zayed Al Nahyan Foundation for Humanitarian Works, the Khalifa bin Zayed Al Nahyan Foundation for Humanitarian Works implemented urgent relief It included food and medical aid to brotherly Sudan, containing 380 tons of basic foodstuffs and 4.5 tons of medicines, intended for the affected and displaced people in Darfur states.

 #Khalifa #AlHusnia #sends #food #medical #aid #Sudan